twils0/styled-inline-additions/README.md

     - Reserved Characters: styled-inline-additions looks for certain reserved characters when parsing the "add" prop;

       - Rules:
         1. only reserved characters and [A-Za-z0-9] characters will be parsed; all other characters will be removed;
         2. if a string of consecutive reserved characters is provided, only the first and last reserved character will be parsed ("&|>>|" would be parsed as "&|");
         3. the first relevant character (searching from left to right) of two consecutive characters will be used (if both '&' and '|' are relevant, '&' will be used) and the other character ignored;
         4. if both characters are irrelevant, both will be ignored;

-      - ' ': spaces between two or more [A-Za-z0-9] characters or words will be kept; all other occurances of the space character will be removed;
+      - [ ] : spaces between two or more [A-Za-z0-9] characters or words will be kept; all other occurances of the space character will be removed;

-      - '-': dashes can be used when needed; pseudo-classes, pseudo-elements, media types, and media features should all be provided in camel case, without dashes
+      - [-] : dashes can be used when needed; pseudo-classes, pseudo-elements, media types, and media features should all be provided in camel case, without dashes

-      - ',':

-        1. commas can be used as selectors ('p, div'); or,
-        2. as logical operators for media queries ('print, screen');
+      - [,] : commas can be used as selectors ('p, div'); or, as logical operators for media queries ('print, screen');

-      - '>': greater-than signs can be used as selectors ('p > div');
+      - [>] : greater-than signs can be used as selectors ('p > div');

-      - '\_': underscores can be used as a space selector ('body_p,div' will be parsed as 'body p, div)
+      - [\_] : underscores can be used as a space selector ('body_p,div' will be parsed as 'body p, div)

-      - '+': plus signs can be used as selectors ('p + div');
+      - [+] : plus signs can be used as selectors ('p + div');

-      - '~': tildes can be used as selectors ('p ~ div');
+      - [~] : tildes can be used as selectors ('p ~ div');

-      - '&': ampersands can be used as logical operators for media queries ('print & screen' will be parsed as 'print and screen')
+      - [&] : ampersands can be used as logical operators for media queries ('print & screen' will be parsed as 'print and screen')

-      - '&': vertical bars can be used as logical operators for media queries ('print | screen' will be parsed as 'print, screen')
+      - [|] : vertical bars can be used as logical operators for media queries ('print | screen' will be parsed as 'print, screen')

-      - '!': exclamation marks can be used as logical operators for media queries ('!print' will be parsed as 'not print')
+      - [!] : exclamation marks can be used as logical operators for media queries ('!print' will be parsed as 'not print')

-      - '?': question marks can be used as logical operators for media queries ('?print' will be parsed as 'only print')
+      - [?] : question marks can be used as logical operators for media queries ('?print' will be parsed as 'only print')

-      - ':':

-        1. colons can be used with to join html, pseudo-classes, and pseudo-elements ('a:focus:firstLine' will be parsed as 'a:focus::first-line'); or,
-        2. with media features ('maxWidth:750px' will be parsed as '(max-width: 750px)')
+      - [:] : colons can be used to join html, pseudo-classes, and pseudo-elements ('a:focus:firstLine' will be parsed as 'a:focus::first-line'); or, with media features ('maxWidth:750px' will be parsed as '(max-width: 750px)')

-      - '%': percentage signs can be used to identify parameters, for pseudo-classes or pseudo-elements:
+      - [%] : percentage signs can be used to identify parameters, for pseudo-classes or pseudo-elements:

         ```JSX
         <StyledDiv